jasper-zheng/music2latent-scripted/README.md

 # Music2Latent-Scripted

-Exporting [Music2Latent](https://github.com/SonyCSLParis/music2latent.git) to TorchScript for streamable continuous inference, to be used in [nn~](https://github.com/acids-ircam/nn_tilde.git) in MaxMSP.
+Exporting [Music2Latent](https://github.com/SonyCSLParis/music2latent.git) to TorchScript for streamable continuous inference, to be used with [nn~](https://github.com/acids-ircam/nn_tilde.git) in MaxMSP/PureDara.